10 Ways to Lower Your Blood Pressure Naturally

 4. Increase your antioxidants

-Antioxidants help to combat oxidative stress (this is cellular damage that occurs due to internal biochemical reactions and external pollutants such as smoke or fried food intake) – high levels of which are associated with high blood pressure.
+Antioxidants help to combat oxidative stress (this is cellular damage that occurs due to internal biochemical reactions and external pollutants such as smoke or fried food intake) and high levels of which are associated with high blood pressure.

 5. Eat beetroot and drink the juice